Paray-le-Monial: History

-Paray (Paredum; Parodium) existed before the monks who gave it its surname of Le Monial, for when Count Lambert of Chalon, together with his wife Adelaide and his friend Mayeul de Cluny, founded there in 973 the celebrated Benedictine priory, the borough had already been constituted, with its ædiles and communal privileges.
+Paray (Paredum; Parodium) existed before the monks who gave it its surname of Le Monial: when Count Lambert of Chalon, together with his wife Adelaide and his friend Mayeul de Cluny, founded a Benedictine priory there in 973, the borough had already been constituted, with its ædiles and communal privileges.
 At that time an ancient temple was dedicated to the Mother of God (Charter of Paray).
-The Cluny monks were, 999–1789, lords of the town.
+The Cluny monks were lords of the town from 999 until 1789.

+Because of its historical association with Saint Margaret Mary Alacoque and Saint Claude de la Colombière, it has been called the "city of the Heart of Jesus".

 Population

 Main sights

 The town is mainly known for its Romanesque church of the Sacré-Coeur ("Sacred Heart") and as a place of pilgrimage.
-It was built from the 12th century as a small-scale version of the Abbey of Cluny.
+It was built starting in the 12th century as a small-scale version of the Abbey of Cluny.
 It was finished in the 14th century, while the cloister dates to the 18th century.

 The Hôtel de Ville, in Renaissance style, is also one of the historical monuments.

-Another major building in Paray-le-Monial, is Saint Nicolas' tower, built during the 16th century, which hosts different exhibitions but mainly mosaic exhibitions.
+Another major building in Paray-le-Monial is Saint Nicolas' tower, built during the 16th century, which hosts different exhibitions but mainly mosaic exhibitions.

 Economy

-The area's primary industry is agriculture in particular beef cattle farming.
+The area's primary industry is agriculture, in particular beef cattle farming.
 The area is known for its charolais cattle.